SomeWeekendReading/someweekendreading.github.io/quotes.md

   of foolish behavior.
 But actually BEING a fool is the natural consequence of failing to learn from this."
 - "Where money is speech, the rich talk loud."
+- "No, I am _not_ happy with Camus saying, 'One must imagine Sisyphus happy.'
+Sisyphus in that myth was in _hell;_ we can do better than that (almost by definition of 'hell').
+A better approach: 'One must imagine a world in which no one need imagine Sisyphus in hell.'"